FBnil/laradiff/README.md

 The [Laravel-Diff](https://github.com/vi-kon/laravel-diff) package has a broken diff algorithm (as of dec 2017) and did not support Unicode.
 The algorithm used is the [diff implementation of Stephen Morley](http://code.stephenmorley.org/php/diff-implementation/) wrapped in a composer implementation.

+Stephen liked static classes a lot, so compareText() and compareFiles() are static, and compare() is non-static.

 Warning: Alpha code:
 I am also still molding it to be better code (exceptions, checks for is_readable() etc).